 CMA contracts with and makes grant payments to the applicant entity—either the ensemble or presenter.
 It is the grantee’s responsibility to compensate the composer and, if the grantee is a presenter, the ensemble.
 CMA does not make payments to fiscal sponsors.

-If a grantee ensemble has 501(c)(3) status, payment is made to the organization.
-If not, all grant payments are made to the designated ensemble member serving as grant contact, who must provide government-approved
+• If a grantee ensemble has 501(c)(3) status, payment is made to the organization.
+If not, all grant payments are made to the designated ensemble member serving as grant contact, who must provide government-approved documentation showing their U.S. citizenship or permanent resident status.

-documentation showing their U.S. citizenship or permanent resident status.
-A presenter grantee must provide proof of non-profit status.
+• A presenter grantee must provide proof of non-profit status.

-Grant funds are taxable; grantees must comply with all applicable city, state, and federal laws, ordinances, codes, and regulations affecting the project.
-The designated ensemble member or presenter grantee is solely responsible for the management of the project, and the disbursement and reporting of grant income.
+• Grant funds are taxable; grantees must comply with all applicable city, state, and federal laws, ordinances, codes, and regulations affecting the project.

 The Application

-• To save the work you have done on your application, you must click the “Save Draft” button at the bottom of the form before exiting.
-You may return to your saved application to continue working on it by following the log-in instructions.
+• To save the work you have done on your application, you must click SAVE DRAFT at the bottom of the form before exiting.

 Uploads